 But walking is so much more than just going outside.
 It’s a calculated routine that should be regulated.
-The ideal number of walks per day isn’t the same for every dog.
-Breed, age, health, and energy levels all play a role in how often you should walk your dog.
+The length and number of walks for every dog are not the same, as factors such as breed, age, energy levels, and health come into play.

 What Are the Benefits of Walking for Dogs?